timothepearce/laravel-time-series-docs/docs/quickstart.md

 :::info

-For the sake of understanding, the upcoming tutorial will only focus on some core features of Quasar.
+For the sake of understanding, the upcoming tutorial will focus on the implementation of a trivial Projection.
 More advanced use cases are documented in the Getting Started section.

 :::